aljoschamarkus/Drosophila_Analysis_new/README.md

-# Drosophlila experimental data analysis
+# Drosophila Experimental Data Analysis

 ## Overview
 > Project to analyse and visualise video data of Drosophila melanogaster behavioural experiments.
 Extracting Basic movement Parameters such as speed and midline offset, as well as Group features such as neighbour distances and encounter Analysis.